Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: Introduction

+The viewpoint we are adapting in this paper is a phenomenological one, so we do not focus on one particular production mechanism and concentrate on the nearly model-independent X-ray bounds.
+However, since the DW-production is rather generic, in our figures we will mark also the regions obtained considering the DW bound at face value.
+Moreover, we provide an extended discussion of the applicability of our study to clarify in which situations our general conclusions hold and when additional more model-dependent bounds might be stronger.
+This should help the reader to decide whether or not potentially observable influences to $0\nu\beta\beta$ could appear in a concrete model.

-The paper is organized as follows.
+The paper is organised as follows.
 In Sec.~\ref{sec:meff} we review the main expressions for the effective mass and present a detailed discussion of the bounds of the active-sterile neutrino mixing angle currently available.
 In Sec.~\ref{sec:strong} we discuss the possible influence of really light keV sterile neutrinos on the effective mass.
 We compare the situation before 2011 with the current one after the new Chandra and XMM-Newton observational results.
-The power of the new X-ray bounds is explicitly shown in Sec.~\ref{sec:FD}, where we analyse the form-dominant case.
-In Sec.~\ref{sec:conc} we summarize our results.
+A discussion of the applicability of our study and some related subtleties is given in Sec.~\ref{sec:applic}, before we summarize our results in Sec.~\ref{sec:conc}.